 But, there’s still some left you tell me?

 It turns out there is, and there is enough THC to make it worthwhile extracting and using in some ABV Recipes.

-Furthermore, there is also quite a lot of things you can do with with your vaped weed.
+Furthermore, there is also quite a lot of things you can do with with your already vaped buds.
 I am going to discuss my favorites, starting with the ones I recommend then some others that people use but I don’t recommend them.

 There are a few things on this list that I use in conjunction with one another.
 But I’d always recommend starting with number 1, the water cure.

 If you are already well versed in what AVB is then you can skip the next bit.

 - What Is ABV You Ask?

 What Is ABV You Ask?

 ABV(already been vaped) is the leftover weed from your dry herb vaporizer after a session.
 Ideally, your vaped bud will not be too dark meaning you had a good healthy sesh.
 But, you still haven’t extracted it fully.